ELECTION STEAL

 They appeared to have been there since time began.

-He was alone and took onboard this miracle without understanding it.
+He was alone and took onboard this miracle without understanding.
 Yet when he tried to speak with them they ignored him, as if he didn’t exist.

 They lived in small stone houses which appeared to blend and disappear into the landscape, it was another marvel, one moment he would be looking at a single-story house, then suddenly it wouldn’t be there, leaving only the dust, sand, and rocks.

-During his time with the tribe, he never once entered any of these houses, instead he had been billeted in what was no more than a cave, albeit a clean and dry one.
+During his time with the tribe, he never once entered any of these houses, instead he’d been billeted in what was no more than a cave, albeit a clean and dry one.

 This small tribe had some kind of tablet they would use, every member had one, but Fred was unable to know exactly how many there were, as every one of them looked alike.